datarail/datarail/datarail/experimental_design/readme.md

 Scripts for designing an experiment and recording metadata.
 This is not covering processing results or merging experimental design with data.

 ### Functions for plate layouts
 High-level functions to design plate layouts.

-#### Layout single agents dose responses
+The treatments are constructed iteratively by adding conditions in a pandas table which is then laid on a plate (plate class).

+#### Add conditions to treatment table with cartesian combinations of drugs and their concentrations
 Inputs are:
 * list of drugs (n classes)
 * list of concentrations (list of 1 x n arrays)

-#### Layout cartesian combinations of drug treatmemts
+* ?flag to define the order of combinations (or the highest order)?
+This can be used for single agent dose-response, pairwise, and higher order combinations

+#### Add a user-defined condition to treatment table
+Input is:
+* list of tuples of drug class and concentration

+#### Lay out treatments on plate
 Inputs are:
+* flag on how to handle the controls (random, edge layout)
+* seed for randomization
-* list of drugs (n classes)
+* number of randomized layouts
-* list of concentrations (list of 1 x n arrays)
-* list of drug pairs to test (2 x m array with values in 1..n)

 #### Add a reagent on specific wells
 Inputs are:
 * reagent (class)
 * concentration layout (2D array)

-#### Randomize positions with defined control positions
+#### Add a perturbation on specific wells
 Inputs are:
-* flag on how to handle the controls (random, edge layout)
+* reagent (class)
+* concentration layout (2D array)

-### Functions for desinging experiments and saving records
+### Functions for designing experiments and saving records
-High-level functions to desing experiments.
+High-level functions to desing experiments such as define treated plates, combine treatment plates and treated plates.

 ### Additional functions